Help us improve! Tell us what stamps or features would make this website more useful for you!

 Themes

-Known as ‘Marathwadyache Shilpkar’, Shri S.B.
-Chavan was also associated with various social and educational organizations.
-He was chancellor of the Tilak Maharashtra Vidyapeeth, a deemed University, in Pune.
-He also served as Chairman of the Indian Institute of Public Administration, New Delhi.
+Apart from politics, Shri S.B.
+Chavan was closely associated with various social and educational organizations.
+He served as Chancellor of Tilak Maharashtra Vidyapeeth, a deemed university in Pune.
+He also held the position of Chairman of the Indian Institute of Public Administration, contributing to academic and administrative excellence.

-Shri S.B.
-Chavan served as a Cabinet Minister for several years holding the portfolios of Education, Culture and Social Welfare, External Affairs, Defence, Home Affairs and Finance.
-As the Deputy Chairman of the Planning Commission of India from August 1981 to July 1984, he provided impetus to the development process.
+He also served as Deputy Chairman of the Planning Commission of India from August 1981 to July 1984, where he provided significant impetus to national development planning.

 First Day Cover